 Gaziantep city, which was the most important trade spot of the historical Silk Road route, has been hosting many different cultures for thousands of years and has created a culture of its own by blending these various cultures.

 The city itself has more food varieties than most of the countries’ cuisines in the world.
-The region that Gaziantep city locates called as Mesopotamia.
-This region has the most fertile soils of Turkey and Middle East.
-All the biggest civilizations passed through from these soils such as Hittites, Assyrians, Persians, Romans and Ottomans.
+The region that Gaziantep city locates called Mesopotamia.
+This region has the most fertile soils of Turkey and the Middle East.
+All the biggest civilizations passed through from these soils such as Hittites, Assyrians, Persians, Romans, and Ottomans.

-In Turkey, there are many Gastro Tours organized every week for the visiting Gaziantep city.
+In Turkey, there are many Gastro Tours organized every week for visiting Gaziantep city.
 I, myself, attended a few of them.
 This may sound funny, but recently many international tour operator companies have started Gastro Tours in Gaziantep city.
-So if you consider yourself as a foodie, you must see Gaziantep city.
+So if you consider yourself a foodie, you must see Gaziantep city.
 It is the Mecca of delicious food.
-You definitely have to come and visit this magnificent city to taste this amazing cuisine on place.
+You definitely have to come and visit this magnificent city to taste this amazing cuisine in place.

 Stuffed Dried Eggplant